Baseflow/octo_image/README.md

 You can either supply the widget with a [placeholder or progress indicator](#placeholders-and-progress-indicators), an [ImageBuilder](#image-builders) and/or an [error widget](#error-widgets).

 However, what OctoImage makes is the use of [OctoSets](#octosets).
-OctoSets are predefined combinations placholders, imagebuilders and error widgets.
+OctoSets are predefined combinations of placeholders, imagebuilders and error widgets.

 So, either set the all the components yourself: